artdecocode/appshot/README.md

 string back and displays results in a table.

 You can filter results with `--app <App>` and `--title <Title>` flags.
-To skip printing windows with empty title, and `--no-empty-title`.
+To skip printing windows with empty title, add `--no-empty-title`.

 ```